mukhulaazam/mukhulaazam/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on @FinTech product.
-- 🌱 I’m currently learning more deep knowledge about Software Architect, Microservice, MicroFrontEnd, with the languages {'laravel','nuxt','node'}
+- 🌱 I’m currently learning more deep knowledge about Software Architect, Microservice, MicroFrontEnd, with the languages {'go','laravel','nuxt','node'}
 - 👯 I’m looking to collaborate on [ aws, mieroservice, system design ]
 - 🤔 I’m looking for help for aws, cloud architecture
 - 💬 Ask me about any question